Uralstech/ezrSquared/docs/index.markdown

 Meanwhile, check out some example programs in [***GitHub***](https://github.com/Uralstech/ezrSquared/tree/master/Tests).

 The offline version of the ezrSquared website was made possible with [***Jekyll Offline***](https://github.com/dohliam/jekyll-offline).
+The documentation is packaged with the Windows installer.
+For other OSes, download and extract `ezrSquared.Offline.Documentation.zip`, which is available for download with each release on GitHub.

 ## Latest Updates
 **For those confused by the versioning: 1st place -> Major; 2nd place -> Feature; 3rd place -> Quality of Life; 4th place -> Library; 5th place -> Patch**.
 I plan to switch to [***Semantic Versioning 2.0.0***](https://semver.org/) for the first stable release.